Brett-Tanner/Journal/2024/May_24.md

 ### Materials

+- [x] Bump SolidQueue and MissionControlJobs

+### Event Site

+- [x] Add GTM scripts to sign_up, sign_in and success pages
+  - [x] And set up the customer account with a blank invoice Junya can use to trigger the invoice creation GTM
+  - id is 12101
+- [x] Check the allowed IPs thing works with the app in a Docker container
+- [x] Install SolidQueue and MissionControlJobs
+- [x] Stop using opt_regs to get the option IDs, they don't filter ignored opts.
+Use @data instead

+#### In-office tasks

+- [x] Delete the test PriceList I accidentally created
+- [x] Move Jayson's photobook site
+- [x] Install SQ and MissionControl
+- [x] Run migrations for User.allowed_ips & SolidQueue
+- [x] Push a version with Puma managing SQ
+- Close our old AWS accounts
+  - [x] terminate all our resources so we're not being billed
+  - [x] And Jayson's member account
+- [x] Try adding swap space on deploy in a hook

+## May 24th

+- [] Hide Online from the school list on setsu calendar, but still enable linking directly to its calendar

+### Materials

 - [] Try storing user type as a string enum rather then the current frozen array constant
   - Could make some translations etc. easier

 ### Event Site

-- Invoice calc refactor
-  - Extract cost calculation into a concern
+- [] Test emails are sent for registrations once we create the new event
+- [] Add IPs from the sheet for each SM account
 - Refactor calc_course_cost
   - [] Do a final performance/readability pass with full @data object defined
 - Refactor calc_option_cost
   - [] Do a final performance/readability pass with full @data object defined
 - Refactor calc_adjustment_cost
   - [] Do a final performance/readability pass with full @data object defined
 - Extract PDF generation into a concern
+  - [] Generate it in a SQ job when the invoice is modified
+    - [] And make it available to download from the invoice partial
   - [] Refactor to use the cost info object
 - [] Document refactored invoice calculation
 - [] Need to add event summary stats to the charts
 - [] Login isn't showing an error when it fails